CaliStyle/humpback/README.md

 ##Foundation-apps
 Humpback's default frontend is [Zurb's Foundation-apps](https://foundation.zurb.com/foundation-apps/).
 Humpback exentends a few of foundation-apps' modules functionality but supports them all.
-Since we are using sails as the view router, you will want to avoid using foundation-apps built in router fuctionality or any of it's funcationality that relies on gulp.
+Since we are using sails as the view router, you will want to avoid using foundation-apps built in router functionality or any of it's functionality that relies on gulp.

 ##Bower
 Humpback includes bower and it automatically installs it's front end dependencies when you run `npm install`.